XFL Week 2 recap: Defenders, Roughnecks remain undefeated

 DC, DEFENDED: The DC Defenders became the first team in XFL history to record a shutout when they defeated the New York Guardians, 27-0.
 Cardale Jones was 23-for-37 with 276 passing yards and two touchdown passes in the win.
 DeAndre Thompkins and Derrick Hayward had the touchdown grabs.

 WILDCATS CONVERSION: The Los Angeles Wildcats became the first team to convert the three-point play.
 The attempt came after a Josh Johnson touchdown passes to Nelson Spruce in the fourth quarter.
-The team then attempted the conversion from the 10-yard line and converted to bring the Dallas Renegades’ lead to one point.
+The team then attempted the conversion from the 5-yard line and converted to bring the Dallas Renegades’ lead to one point.
 Dallas still was able to score with 1:14 remaining in the game and hold off Los Angeles for the 25-18 win.

 QB BATTLE: P.J.
 Walker and Jordan Ta’amu went back-and-forth during their matchup.
 The Roughnecks’ Walker threw three touchdown passes – all to Cam Phillips – in the 28-24 victory.
 Ta’amu also had three touchdown passes in the game – one to La’Damian Washington, one to De’Mornay Pierson-El and the other to Matt Jones.